 “Boyagian appears to be a conductor for whom the music is the sole point of standing before musicians.” - The Cleveland Plain Dealer

 Maestro DOMENICO BOYAGIAN, Music Director of Cleveland Opera Theater and Heights Chamber Orchestra, is an “impressive conductor” (ClevelandClassical.com) whose impeccable musicality inspires audiences and critics alike.
 His most recent successes include performances of Mozart, Puccini and Verdi with Cleveland Opera Theater, Florida Grand Opera, Opera North, and the Manhattan School of Music.
-Upcoming engagements for the 2017-2018 season include performances of Weill's Threepenny Opera and Puccini's Madama Butterfly in Cleveland.
+Upcoming engagements for the 2017-2018 season include performances of Weill's Threepenny Opera and Puccini's Madama Butterfly in Cleveland, a debut with Baltimore Concert Opera, and symphonic concerts with Heights Chamber Orchestra.
 Under his musical leadership, Cleveland Opera Theater has grown to be the primary destination for opera audiences in Northeast Ohio, what "Cleveland has endured so long without."
 (The Plain Dealer).
 Highlights from previous seasons include Previn’s A Streetcar Named Desire, Puccini’s La Bohème. and La Rondine, and Mozart's The Marriage of Figaro.

 Recently, after having conducted two successful performances in the same year, Maestro Boyagian took on the role of Music Director of Heights Chamber Orchestra, whose mission is to bring live classical music to different Cleveland communities, in an accessible and welcoming environment.
 The exciting 2017-2018 five concert season will feature works by Mendelssohn, Stravinsky, Copland, and Beethoven, among others.